Ice hockey at the 2022 Winter Olympics – Men's tournament: Format

-The twelve teams were split into three groups of four teams each, in which they will play against each team once.
-The top team of each group and the best second-ranked team will advance to the quarterfinals, while all other teams play a qualification round.
-A knockout system will be used after the group stage.
+The twelve teams were split into three groups of four teams each, in which they played against each team once.
+The top team of each group and the best second-ranked team advanced to the quarterfinals, while all other teams played a qualification round.
+A knockout system was used after the group stage.

 Rosters

 Due to the lack of ice hockey talent in China, players had to be recruited from abroad.
-The men's hockey team is composed of eleven Canadians, nine Chinese, three Americans, and a Russian.
+The Chinese men's hockey team was composed of eleven Canadians, nine Chinese, three Americans, and a Russian.
 Neither the Chinese Olympic Committee, International Ice Hockey Federation nor the IOC commented on how it was possible for foreign players to compete for China, as the Olympic Charter requires competitors to be citizens of the country they represent.
 According to the nationality law of China, anyone who were naturalized as Chinese citizens, or those who resumed their Chinese nationality, must renounce all the other nationalities, as China does not recognize dual-nationality.
 The IOC Executive Board has the authority to make certain exceptions of a "general or individual nature", though it is unclear whether this was the case.
 When asked whether he had naturalized as a Chinese citizen, athlete Jake Chelios refused to comment, though he confirmed that he still has his American passport.